lcsirmaz/minitip/README.md

 #### METHOD

-Collecting all random variables in the expression (and constraints), first the program creates all Shannon entropy inequalities for those variables.
+After collecting all random variables in the expression (and constraints), the program creates all Shannon entropy inequalities for those variables.
 Then checks whether the expression is a consequence of the constraints and the Shannon inequalities.
 It is done by creating a Linear Program instance, and calling and LP solver.
+Thus the result printed out by the program is the answer to the following question:

+> Does this inequality follow from the (basic) Shannon inequalities, and
+> from the given constraints?

+and **not** whether the given inequality is a valid entropy inequality (that is, it holds for arbitrary collection of random variables).

+The size of the LP problem can be very big.
+Using 10 random variables there will be 1023 entropies (one for all nonempty subsets), and over 11500 Shannon inequalities.
+The Shannon inequalities form a numerically ill-conditioned (highly degenerate) LP instance, thus, from time to time, any LP solver will give erroneous answer.

 #### HISTORY